lignum-vitae/goombay/README.md

 4. `.normalized_similarity(seq1, seq2)` - float between `0` and `1` with `1` representing two identical sequences and `0` representing two sequences with no similarities.

-5. `.align(seq1, seq2)` - displays a formated string of the alignment between the provided sequences.
+5. `.align(seq1, seq2)` - displays a formatted alignment string between the provided sequences.

 6. `.matrix(seq1, seq2)` - displays matrix (or matrices) created by sequences.

-The Hamming distance has two additional methods called `.binary_distance_array` and `.binary_similarity_array` that produces a list of bits denoting which pairwise combinations are a match and which are a mismatch.
+The Hamming distance has two additional methods called `.binary_distance_array` and `.binary_similarity_array` that produce a list of bits denoting which pairwise combinations are a match and which are a mismatch.

 # Implementation

-**Below is a table of the methods implemented for each algorithm as well as the class (cutomizable) and instance (default parameteres) names.**
+**Below is a table of the methods implemented for each algorithm as well as the class (customizable) and instance (default parameters) names.**

 | Algorithm                    | Alignment | Matrices | Distance/Similarity/Normalized | Class                         | Instance                      |
 | ------------------           | --------- | -------- | ------------------------------ | ----------------------------- | ----------------------------- |